 When you’re crammed in a car all day, it’s nice to spread out in the evenings and indulge in a few creature comforts along the way.
 HI hostels are all over the country at ideal stopping points.
 With a hostel, you’ll get a comfy place to sleep, kitchen facilities to help you feed yourself while sticking to a budget, hot showers and you’ll still get to meet other backpackers along the way (and maybe pick up a new passenger), which is a heck of a lot better than trying to sleep in your car.

 In the summer months, it’s best to book ahead since some hostels do fill up regularly.
 If you do need to cancel a booking, you only need to do it with 24 hours notice at most hostels, so you can still change your plans as you go, if you always work at least a day ahead of yourself.
-Front desk staff at HI hostels can book other hostels for you, too!
+Front desk staff at any HI hostel can book other hostels for you, too!

 How to get a car